“Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.” Bruce Lee

 - Hip Openers improve flexibility in the hips—inner (groin and adductors), outer (TFL, piriformis and glutes) and front (hip flexors and quads).

-BEST TIME OF DAY TO WORK ON YOUR FLEXIBILITY
+BEST TIME OF DAY TO WORK ON YOUR YOGA FOR FLEXIBILITY

 - After a workout.
 This is the ideal time to schedule your flexibility training—to release tension from tight and contracted muscles, reduce stiffness and assist your body in cooling down effectively.